openplanet-nl/nadeoapi-docs/docs/live/maps/info.md

 ]
 ```

-Note: be careful to check the response type; a valid track will return a object, but an invalid track will return an array with a string in it.
+Note: Be careful to check the response type; a valid track will return an object, but an invalid track will return an array with a string in it.